How to Reset Windows 7 Password on HP Desktop & Laptop

 Before boot order changes take effect, press F10 to save.
 BIOS will quit and your HP computer will reboot automatically.

-Step 3: Choose the account to reset lost password on Windows 7 on HP
+Step 3: Choose the Windows 7 account to reset lost password on HP machine

 Go ahead and wait your HP computer booting from the disk until the program resetting screen comes up, as demonstrated in the screenshot below.